Policies, Procedures, and Advising FAQ 2023-2024

 All courses that fulfill the Common Curriculum will have the appropriate designations (e.g. HUL, SCLB) noted in the Academic Catalog.

 What courses from a student’s major and minor count towards completion of the Common curriculum and vice versa?

 FYP/FYP-H and SRS/SCH-150 may not be used toward the completion of a major or minor.
-Other courses taken in the Global Challenges & Social Justice curriculum may be used to meet the requirements of a major or minor unless specifically prohibited by a particular program or department.
+Other courses taken in the Common Curriculum may be used to meet the requirements of a major or minor unless specifically prohibited by a particular program or department.

 How does double counting work with the Common Curriculum?

 Students are required to complete ten (10) courses to complete the Common Curriculum.
 Courses may fulfill both a Common Curriculum requirement, such as SOCS, and the WAC requirement.
 No other double counting is allowed.

 Can a non-transfer student use AP, IB, or transfer credits to complete requirements in the Common Curriculum?